kyegomez/PolymorphicHardDriveEncryption/README.md

 ## Acknowledgments

-- Inspired by the resilience and adaptability of the Winter Soldier from Captain America: The Winter Soldier.
+- Inspired by advanced encryption mechanisms from the movie Captain America: The Winter Soldier.

 ![WinterShield](https://example.com/wintershield-winter-soldier.png)